Tencent/Tendis/README.md

 ![image.png](pic/qps_payload.png)

 ## License
-Tencent is pleased to support the open source community by making tendis available.

-Copyright (C) 2020 THL A29 Limited, a Tencent company.
-All rights reserved.

-tendis is licensed under the GNU General Public License Version 3.0 except for the third-party components listed below.
+Tendis is licensed under the GNU General Public License Version 3.0.
+Copyright and license information can be found in the file [LICENSE.txt](LICENSE.txt).